Search Arena: Analyzing Search-Augmented LLMs: Human Preference Dataset in Search

 \section{Human Preference Dataset in Search}

 We launched Search Arena, an open, crowd-sourced evaluation platform for search-augmented LLMs, on March 18, 2025.
-Search Arena is implemented as a separate tab within the Chatbot Arena web application \cite{chiang2024chatbot}, where users interact exclusively with search-enabled models.
-The search mode interface encourages more search-intensive queries, as users adjust their expectations compared to the default Text Arena interface.
+The Search Arena is implemented as a separate tab within the Chatbot Arena web application \citep{chiang2024chatbot}, where users interact exclusively with search-enabled models.
+The search mode interface encourages more search-intensive queries, as users adjust their expectations.
 During each session, two anonymous models respond to a user query, the user can then cast a vote for their preferred model response.
 Details on user interface and potential limitations are reported in \autoref{app:Search Arena} and \autoref{app:limitations}.

 Between March 18 and May 8, we collected more than 24,000 conversations and 12,000 user votes across 13 models, spanning a range of model configurations (e.g., reasoning models, search context sizes, etc.).
-We release the \href{https://huggingface.co/datasets/lmarena-ai/search-arena-24k}{full dataset}, with each record containing model identities, the user vote, conversation histories, and system metadata (e.g., reasoning traces, retrieved URLs). \autoref{tab:data_comp} presents key differences between Search Arena and prior datasets (SimpleQA~\cite{simpleqa} and BrowseComp~\cite{browsecomp}), including dataset scale, prompt characteristics, and available metadata.
+The collected dataset contains model identities, the user vote, conversation histories, and system metadata (e.g., reasoning traces, retrieved URLs). \autoref{tab:data_comp} presents key differences between Search Arena and prior datasets (SimpleQA~\citep{simpleqa} and BrowseComp~\citep{browsecomp}), including dataset scale, prompt characteristics, and available metadata.
 In the following subsections, we analyze prompt distributions across linguistic and intent dimensions in comparison to existing benchmark datasets.